Karaborg/My-Docker-Notes/README.md

   data:
 ```

-- As you can see, we started with `version`, which defined as 3.8.
-And then `services`, which contains our `containers`.
-So, we can say **services** is actually **parent** of our **containers**.
+- As you can see, we started with `version`, which is defined as 3.8.
+And then `services`, which contain our `containers`.
+So, we can say **services** are **parent** of our **containers**.

 - We then defined images for our containers like `image: 'mongo'`.

 - Volumes are the same way we used in our commands

-- Environments are both acceptable for both example above.
+- Environments are both acceptable for both examples above.
 You can also use this as `env_file` as shown above.
 You just need to show the `env` file path which contains the variables such as `MONGO_INITDB_ROOT_USERNAME=username`.
 > `#` is used for comment lines.

-- Networks is just to clarify the network name.
+- Networks are just to clarify the network name.
 > Since docker composer will start all these containers together.
 We do not actually need to clearify a network because, they will be allowed to communicate.
 But there is nothing wrong with defining again.

 > If you noticed, we defined `volumes` also as upper title.
 That is because YAML want us to define **only** the `named volumes` again, just so we can use it in another containers too. **Anonymous volumes** and **bind mounts** are not included here.

 > Before running the compose, **clear** the `images`, `containers`, `volumes`.
 And start the compose from the root directory of your project file, which is also the same file your `docker-compose.yaml` located.

-So, after finishing with our docker compose file, we can start the compose with the command below.
+So, after finishing with our docker-compose file, we can start the compose with the command below.
 But, we also want this compose on deattach mode with the same `-d` tag.
-The stop command for compose is actually removes all the containers and images but, it does not removes `volumes`.
+The stop command for compose removes all the containers and images but, it does not remove `volumes`.
 To also remove those, we will also use `-v` tag.
 ```
 $ docker-compose up -d -v
 ```

-To stop docker compose:
+To stop docker-compose:
 ```
 # docker-compose down
 ```

 ## Working With Multiple Containers
-We learned how to start a docker compose which includes a container.
-Now it is time for adding 2 more container which are actually our node/backend and react/frontend containers we already talked about before.
+We learned how to start a docker-compose which includes a container.
+Now it is time for adding 2 more containers which are our node/backend and react/frontend containers we already talked about before.

 Example:
 ```